NitinNandeshwar/Online-product-review-Sentimental-Analysis-using-NLP/README.md

 # Data Analysis of Online_Product_Webscraping

 - Used Beautifulsoup library to convert website html data to text data.
-- If Data not found in NoSQL (MongoDB) Database and scraped the data online and Stored the structured data in MongoDB database
+- If Data not found in NoSQL (MongoDB) Database,scraped the data online and stored the processed structured data in MongoDB database
 - Analysis the product comments from database and predicted customer statisfaction using Natural langy=uage processing.
 - Created the Customer product satisfaction dashboard in PowerBI